- GST is a 10% tax which applies to most good and services

 If a business is displaying prices to consumers, the ACCC (Australian Competition & Consumer Commission) requires the quoted price to be clear, accurate and not misleading to consumers.
 It should state the total price of the good or service as a single figure that includes tax and other additional charges, including GST.

 A bottle of juice for sale in Woolworths is $4.00.
 It’s safe to assume that this price includes the 10% GST markup.
-The GST amounts to 40 cents, with the juice on its would cost $3.64, but with the addition of the 10% GST it is sold to customers for $4.00.
-If Woolworths were to display the $3.60 price, they would be breaking the law.
+The juice on its would cost $3.64, but with the addition of the 10% GST it is sold to customers for $4.00.
+If Woolworths were to display the $3.64 price, they would be breaking the law.